 Step 3.1 Specify IAM Role

-For an IAM role to be displayed in the IAM Role list, it must be added to Veeam Backup for AWS as described in Adding IAM Roles.
+For an IAM role to be displayed in the IAM role list, it must be added to Veeam Backup for AWS as described in Adding IAM Roles.
 If you have not added the necessary IAM role to Veeam Backup for AWS beforehand, you can do it without closing the Add Policy wizard.
-To add an IAM role, click Add and complete the Add Account wizard.
+To add an IAM role, click Add and complete the Add IAM Role wizard.

-- In the Permissions Check window, click Grant.
+- In the Permission check window, click Grant.

-- In the Grant permissions window, provide one-time access keys of an IAM user that is authorized to update permissions of the IAM role, and then click Apply.
+- In the Grant permissions window, provide one-time access keys of an IAM user that is authorized to update permissions of IAM roles, and then click Apply.

 Veeam Backup for AWS does not store one-time access keys in the configuration database.

-- To make sure that the missing permissions were successfully granted, click Recheck.
+- To make sure that the missing permissions have been successfully granted, click Recheck.